linksmart/nifi-client-certificate-authentication-setup/README.md

         --ext-pass PASSWORD:      Optional.
 The password to the external truststore.
 If not specified, a random one is used.
         --client-pass PASSWORD:   Optional.
 The password to the client key file.
 If not specified, a random one is used.
         -s, --server-dn DN:       Optional.
 The Distinguish Name of the server certificate in keystore (Default: CN=[HOSTNAME],OU=nifi).
         -c, --client-dn DN:       Optional.
 The Distinguish Name of the client certificate in truststore.
 MUST use SPACES to separate domain components (Default: CN=user ,OU=nifi).
+If --truststore is specified, this argument must also be provided.
 ```
 The script will will do the following for you:
 - Generate `keystore.jks` and `truststore.jks` as required;